abulbashar98/simple-firebase-authentication/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Steps to get started with firebase..
+## Steps to get started with firebase and sign in with popup using google provider..

 1. Go to firebase.google.com
 2. Got to Console